-The summer months present the best times for good weather.
+The summer months present the best times for good weather in the Smoky Mountains.

 Although the weather is warm, reaching into the 80s, it presents an opportunity to visit the park’s higher elevations, which reach well over 6,000 feet, where temperatures are up to 20 degrees cooler.
 Because of this temperature change, it’s important to be prepared with jackets and wet weather gear.

 Cooler weather from January through March presents an opportunity to visit the park with few crowds; however, these are the most common times for snowfall when some areas of the park can be closed.